frzyc/genshin-optimizer/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run deploy`
+`predeploy:` Parse datamined localization/values from GenshinData, and load the latest localizations.
+Build the app.

-To deploy the site using Github Pages.
+Deploy the site using Github Pages.

 ### `npm run analyze`
 To view graphically the size/structure of the built bundles.
 For optimizing payload size of the built site.